sherryzyh/prompt2bn/README.md

-# Prompt2BN: LLM-Driven Bayesian Network Structure Discovery
+# LLMBN: Bayesian Network Structure Discovery Using Large Language Models

-Prompt2BN is an open-source framework for discovering and refining Bayesian network structures by placing large language models at the center of the learning loop.
+LLMBN is an open-source framework for discovering and refining Bayesian network structures by placing large language models at the center of the learning loop.
 It supports both data-free structure generation from metadata and data-aware refinement with classical scores such as BIC, providing flexible and reproducible workflows for state-of-the-art structure learning across research and practical applications.

 ### Features
 - Hybrid approach: combine LLM-based and algorithmic methods (Hill Climbing, PC, MMHC)